 Professor Sheena Asthana is Professor of Health Policy at the University of Plymouth.
 Her research and teaching focus is on inequalities in health and health care, international public health and evidence-based public health.

-She has worked with NICE to produce systematic reviews, evidence synthesis and economic analyses to inform our public health programme.
-Sheena brings
+She has worked with us to produce systematic reviews, evidence synthesis and economic analyses to inform our public health programme.
+Sheena brings experience of a wide variety of board appointments.

 Uday Bose is currently Corporate Vice President, Head of Global Marketing, for Boehringer Ingelheim, Oncology.
 Based in Germany, he is responsible for all commercial aspects